corralm/yc-scraper/README.md

 ## Usage
 1. Clone this repository
-2. Move to the `yc-scraper` directory
+1. Move to the `yc-scraper` directory
-3. Run `python yc_links_extractor.py`.
+1. Run `python yc_links_extractor.py`.
 This will fetch the individual urls for the spider to crawl.
+1. Run `cp start_urls.txt scrapy-project/ycombionator/`
+    - This copies the start URLs generated in the previous step for usage by the scraper
-4. Run `scrapy runspider scrapy-project/spiders/yscraper.py -o output.jl`.
+1. Run `scrapy runspider scrapy-project/ycombinator/spiders/yscraper.py -o output.jl`.
 This generate a JSON lines file which you can read with Pandas:

 ```python
 df = pd.read_json('yc-scraper/output.jl', lines=True)